iforgotmysocks/CaravanAdventures/README.md

 # CaravanAdventures

-Welcome to the closed beta for Caravan Adventures, my technically first mod.
+Welcome to the beta for Caravan Adventures, my technically first Rimworld mod.
 As always, please backup your savegames.
 I'm glad for any feedback and bugs you may find or can provide. :)

 Caravan Adventures aims to transform traveling around the world into a fun adventure by stripping away all the little annoying things that require alot of micro management or just aren't fun.
 It also provides the player with a few reasons to travel.
 Quick heads-up, about 20% of this mod's content is the Storyline, which requires Royalty.
 Everything else can be used without it, don't worry.